Alumni profiles: 1990s

 Cali Balles (AOCAD, Material Art & Design, 1999)

 In 2009 Balles was awarded $7,000 in the second annual RBC Award for Glass, a nationally awarded prize to assist artists in pursuing independent research and professional development.
-Balles’s work was also selected to show in the "Unity and Diversity" exhibition at the Cheongju International Craft Biennale in South Korea, which took place from September to November 2009.
+Balles’ work was also selected to show in the "Unity and Diversity" exhibition at the Cheongju International Craft Biennale in South Korea, which took place from September to November 2009.

 Mary Anne Barkhouse (AOCA, Integrated Media, 1991)

 Through her sculptural/installation work, artist Mary Anne Barkhouse explores issues of environmental concerns and indigenous culture.
 Barkhouse is a member of the Nimpkish band, Kwakiutl First Nation and is a descendant of a long line of internationally recognized artists, which includes Ellen Neel, Mungo Martin and Charlie James.
-A member of the Royal Canadian Academy of Art, Barkhouse’s work can be found in the collections of the Art Bank of the Canada Council for the Arts, UBC Musuem of Anthropology, Banff Centre for the Arts and the Department of Indian and Northern Affairs.
+A member of the Royal Canadian Academy of Art, Barkhouse’s work can be found in the collections of the Art Bank of the Canada Council for the Arts, UBC Museum of Anthropology, Banff Centre for the Arts and the Department of Indian and Northern Affairs.
 In addition she has public art installations at Thunder Bay Art Gallery, University of Western Ontario in London, McMichael Canadian Art Collection and the Millennium Walkway in Peterborough, Ontario.

 Shary Boyle (AOCA, Experimental Arts, 1994)